stan6/atComment/README.md

 - Automatically generates tests that checks for comment-code inconsistencies automatically:

 ##Instructions
-Below are the instructions for compiling the components in @tComment and to run one of the subject programs in the paper (i.e., ApacheCommonsCollections):
+Below are the instructions for compiling the components in @tComment and to run one of the subject programs in the paper (i.e., ApacheCommonsCollections):<br />
 1. To compile the NullParam project:<br />
 ./run build_doclet